-Select a Commuter Benefit Option
+Evaluate and Choose a Commuter Benefit Option

-The first step in complying with the Program is to register at www.511.org.
-The next step is to evaluate and choose a commuter benefit option to offer to your employees.
+Evaluate and choose a commuter benefit option to offer to your employees.
 Detailed information on the four options is available below, including potential savings to employers.
 A brief transportation survey of employees to determine what type of commuter benefit employees are most interested in may be helpful.
 Factors to consider in deciding which commuter benefit to offer include: